Carlos Fayt: Early life and career

 Fayt was born in 1918 in Salta, but his family was from Tartagal.
-His father, Emilio Moisés Fayt, was an Arab Christian of Syrian descent and his mother, Sara Pérez Robles, was of criollo background.
+His father, Emilio Moisés Fayt, was an Syrian Christan and his mother, Sara Pérez Robles, was of Criollo descent.
 At a young age he moved to Buenos Aires.
 He graduated as a lawyer in 1941 from the University of Buenos Aires (UBA).
 He played an active role in trade union life, heading the Buenos Aires Lawyers' Association 1963–1965, and had an extensive academic career.
 Fayt taught at UBA and at the National University of La Plata, specialising in political law.
 He was Emeritus Professor at UBA and taught at Belgrano University during the last years of his life.

 He was also an active member of the Socialist Party, and stood to be governor of Salta Province in 1958.
 A supporter of Nicolás Repetto and Alfredo Palacios, he later became part of the faction of Carlos Sánchez Viamonte.
 After splits in the Socialist Party, however, he dedicated himself to civic and academic life.
 Three of his 35 books are on the subject of Peronism.